-Enter the density of your material or substance to calculate it’s specific gravity.
-Specific gravity is a ratio of density of a material to the density of water.
+Enter the density of your material or substance to calculate its specific gravity.
+Specific gravity is a ratio of the density of a material to the density of water.
+This calculator can also determine the density of the object or water given the other variables.

 Specific Gravity Formula